anna-1980/WBS-Final-game-front/README.md

 Hello :)

-This is a repository containing front end part if a final project for graduating my Full Stack Web-Dev Boot Camp.
+This is a repository containing front end part of a final project for graduating my Full Stack Web-Dev Boot Camp.
 It is an beginning of a gaming portal project which I called:

 Science Arcade